In 2018, the total traffic of the port of Malaga reached 3.33 million tons, thus reaching the best data of the last six years.

 This expansion means doubling the area of the current Malaga Freight Transport Centre – already in operation in sector I – consisting of about 27.25 hectares.
 Although both sectors have no spatial continuity, they will be articulated by two of Malaga’s main communication axes: the Guadalhorce highway and the future second Malaga ringroad.

 Antequera Logistics Area

-The Antequera Logistics Area will be located around the Bobadilla station, where the internal (Algeciras-Madrid) and coastal (Algeciras-Barcelona) branches of the Mediterranean rail corridor intersect, and the A-384 road will connect this logistics centre with the A-92 and A-45 highways.
+The Logistics area of Antequera will be located around the Station of Bobadilla, where the interior branches (Algeciras-Madrid) and litoral (Algeciras-Barcelona) of the Mediterranean railway corridor are crossed, and the A-384 road will communicate this logistics center with A-92 and A-45 highways.

 For the implementation of the project, a first phase of 70 hectares has been defined, including the railway terminal, logistic plots and tertiary use.

 The first phase of the works, which will affect an area of more than 106,000 square meters, will involve a total investment of 40.1 million euros.